-The earliest known picture of Fort Owen, showing the structure in its first form, with its outer walls consisting of high timber palisades.
-Within the walls are three buildings, from the largest of which floats a flag.
+The earliest known picture of Fort Owen shows the structure in its first form, with its outer walls consisting of high timber palisades.
+Within the walls are three buildings, the largest of which floats a flag.

 Outside the palisade are several smaller buildings.
 Drawn on the spot by Stanley, the topographer of the Exploring Expedition led by Isaac Stevens, which visited the Fort in 1854.

 Source: The Journals and Letters of Major John Owen 1850-1870 by Dunbar and Phillips.